 What makes one location stand out as the perfect photography opportunity?
 Each photographer will have a different answer for you.
 Some might cite the majesty of the landscape while others point to the unique wildlife - architecture and art are often mentioned and the visual intensity of the local culture is a draw for many.
 Even though there are so many different definitions of what makes a destination a photographer’s nirvana, they’re easy to recognize if you’re lucky enough to come across one.
 We’ve discovered a handful of these places in our travels - spots that are relatively easy to get to (for the casual photographer in all of us) and yet offer unrivaled photographic potential.
 So what are you waiting for?
 Your ultimate photography vacation is right here at your fingertips.

 This might not be the “Canyon” that you expected to find on this list, but there’s a reason that Bryce Canyon beat out the much more famous Grand Canyon to make it into our top 5.
 While it can’t compete with the Grand Canyon when it comes to size, Bryce Canyon National Park has a bizarrely spectacular topography - the weathered, jagged hoodoos (erosion hewn pillars) that dominate the landscape give visitors the sensation that they’re standing on an entirely different planet.
 If you’re drawn to unapologetically sharp and rugged eyescapes and want to capture Earth at its strangest, this is the place for you.
+You can reach Bryce Canyon within just a few hours drive from Las Vegas.

 Even those who know almost nothing about New Zealand will appreciate just how difficult it was to choose just one photogenic destination to represent the nation - but at the end of the day, Queenstown was always going to rise to the top.
 This is not place that will overawe you with its grandeur, but rather one that will make you realise just how exquisitely perfect nature can be.
 The Remarkables rise raw and sharp from the landscape, a young mountain range just beginning its life, while the deep blue Lake Wakatipu lies serene amidst its alpine environment.
 When “picturesque” is what you really want to capture, there’s no better place than Queenstown.